-Threshold Name and Description Type of Notification Default Value Teams Performance Status Threshold VDX Monitoring raises a notification if the average Mean Opinion Score (MOS) is below this threshold.
+Threshold Name and Description Type of Alert Default Value Teams Performance Status Threshold An alert is raised if the average Mean Opinion Score (MOS) is below this threshold.
 MOS is a predictor of voice quality.
-Warning 3.8 MOS

-Threshold Name and Description Type of Notification Default Value Teams Critical Status Threshold VDX Monitoring raises a notification if the average Mean Opinion Score (MOS) is below this threshold.
+Warning 3.8 MOS Teams Critical Status Threshold An alert is raised if the average Mean Opinion Score (MOS) is below this threshold.
 MOS is a predictor of voice quality.
 Critical 3.5 MOS